polishCurl/InMemoryObjectStorage/README.md

 ## Description
 _Object Storage_ runs as a terminal application over TCP using two protocols - HTTP/1.1 and FTP.

 Both HTTP and FTP control channels are available on the same port.
-The protocol used by the client is automatically inferred from the client's port number.
+The protocol used by the client is initially inferred from the client's port number.
+Then it is detected from packet headers.

 The port number range dedicated to FTP protocol is configurable.
 All other port numbers are assumed HTTP.